 Slapping on a good dose of moisturiser twice a day to help combat oily, acne-prone skin can seem counterintuitive.
-But, in fact, it can be one of the most effective ways to look after your skin.
+But, in fact, it can be one of the most effective ways to look after your skin and balance oil production.
 Now, while we're not telling you to grab the creamiest or thickest moisturiser you can get your hands on and clog your pores, what we are telling you, is that hydration is key.
-To get to the bottom of what causes oily skin, how best to look after it, and which products the pros recommend, we called in some of the top dermatologists in the UK to explain.
+To get to the bottom of what causes oily skin, how best to look after it, and which products the pros recommend, we called in some of the top dermatologists to explain.
 Spoiler alert: there's no clear-cut answer.
 In fact, not all experts believe a traditional moisturiser (think: creamy lotion) is the one and only route.

 "The right moisturiser can help to balance your skin and regulate oil production by restoring the skin's natural barrier," Dr Thivi Maruthappu said.